Getting Started¶

 4. Start using your project

-List all available nox tasks:
+List all available nox sessions:

 nox -l